About the Mark Samuels Lasner Collection

 Please note that only a small portion of the Mark Samuels Lasner Collection is listed in DELCAT.

 In 2016, Mark Samuels Lasner generously donated his collection, worth more than $10 million, to the University of Delaware.
 It is the largest and most valuable gift in the Library’s history.
-To mark the gift of the Mark Samuels Lasner Collection, the University of Delaware Library hosted an exhibition, titled “Victorian Passions: Stories from the Mark Samuels Lasner Collection” and curated by Margaret D. Stetz, Mae and Robert Carter Professor of Women’s Studies and Professor of Humanities.
+To mark the gift, the University of Delaware Library hosted an exhibition, titled “Victorian Passions: Stories from the Mark Samuels Lasner Collection” and curated by Margaret D. Stetz, Mae and Robert Carter Professor of Women’s Studies and Professor of Humanities, and held a symposium, “Celebrating the Mark Samuels Lasner Collection: Rare Books and Manuscripts, Victorian Lieterature and Art.”

 Information on the 2017 Mark Samuels Lasner Exhibition and Symposium – This link includes audio recordings of remarks and lectures presented by various symposium speakers as well as a full schedule of program events.